CallistoLabsNYC/rp-transform-study/README.md

 The intention of this study is to demonstrate the utility of Rust + Redpanda Transforms.

 We will use Rust's powerful pattern matching, type system, and `serde` to crush through integrating with multiple APIs.
 For this, we use live Crypto prices from 3 different exchanges.
+The goal is to take 3 different Websocket APIs which give different message type, and convert them into a common schema.

-The goal is to take 3 different Websocket APIs which give different message type.
-The Websocket consumers will just dump the message as is into a raw topic.
+Using [Samsa](https://github.com/CallistoLabsNYC/samsa) as our Redpanda client, the websocket consumers will just dump the message as is into a raw topic.
 The Transform will automatically do the conversion into a common type and send it to a cleaned Candle topic.

 ```mermaid
 flowchart TD